You can find a full list of the University of Strathclyde’s Department of Economics staff on our staff page.

 He has a Masters in Economics from the University of Edinburgh, and a degree in Economics from the University of Strathclyde.

-His main areas of focus are on business survey design and dissemination, a host of commissioned research projects for private, public and third sector organisations, and he also conducts work at the nexus of crime and health-related economics.
+His main areas of focus are on social care and the economics related to the criminal justice system.
+He also has experience in business survey design and dissemination; a host of commissioned research projects for private, public and third sector organisations; and, economic modelling.

 Sharada supports the Institute’s projects which develop new economic indicators and statistics or require time series data analysis.